Calabi-Yau locally conformally K\"ahler manifolds

 \subsection{Oeljeklaus--Toma manifolds}

-Oeljeklaus--Toma manifolds are complex manifolds introduced in \cite{ot05} with a number-theoretical construction to generalize Inoue-Bombieri surface of type $S_M$.
-They are compact quotients of $\H^s\times\C^t$, where $\H$ denotes the complex upper half-plane, hence we will refer to them as OT-manifolds of type $(s,t)$.
+Oeljeklaus--Toma manifolds are complex manifolds introduced in \cite{ot05} with a number-theoretical construction to generalize Inoue--Bombieri surface of type $S_M$.
+They are compact quotients of $\H^s\times\C^t$, hence we will refer to them as OT-manifolds of type $(s,t)$.
 More precisely, their construction is as follows (see \cite{ot05} for details).
 Fix $s,t\in\N\setminus\{0\}$, and take an algebraic number field given as $K\simeq\Q[X]\slash(f)$, where $f\in\Q[X]$ is a monic irreducible polynomial with $s$ real roots, and $2t$ complex roots.
 The field $K$ admits $s+2t$ embeddings in $\C$ by the conjugate roots, more precisely, $s$ real embeddings and $2t$ complex embeddings:

 Let's call $\mathcal O_K$ the ring of algebraic integers of $K$; $\mathcal O_K^*$ the multiplicative group of units of $\mathcal O_K$; and $\mathcal O_K^{*,+}$ the group of totally positive units.
 Thanks to \cite{ot05}, there always exists an {\em admissible subgroup} $U\subset\O_K^{*,+}$, of rank $s$, such that the fixed-point-free action